skycoin/viscript/notes/skypeBits.md

 we have pseudo widgets and a lot of stuff flushed out ,but the module interfaces are not correct or simple enough or contained

-hypervisor may import terminal i am not sure i want terminal inside of hypervisor because it seems seperate
-"panel" is important concept

 https://upload.wikimedia.org/wikipedia/en/c/cd/Fmli_lu.PNG